 This course is accredited for up to 8 hours of continuing medical education hours by AMA - American Medical Association, ANCC - American Nurses Credentialing Center, ADA CERP - American Dental Association, ACPE - Accreditation Council for Pharmacy Education.
 See full accreditation statements from these organizations in the course front matter above.
 See our accreditation letters and sample certificates on our accreditations page.

 This course is written based on scientific evidence.
-This course is current with respect to 2015 American Heart Association (AHA) Guidelines for CPR and ECC.
-These guidelines are current until they are replaced on October 2020.
+This course is current with respect to the latest 2020 American Heart Association® Guidelines for CPR and ECC.
 This science is compatible with Canadian Heart & Stroke Foundation (HSF), European Resuscitation Council (ERC) and the International Liaison Committee on Resuscitation (ILCOR).

 Additional information is available for organizations that are reviewing our course, just ask us.